bjones1/CodeChat_Editor/docs/implementation.md

 - On startup, the CodeChat Editor client sends an Opened message; the IDE client responds with an Opened message, followed by an Update message with the contents of the requested file.
-- The IDE client and the CodeChat Editor client send update messages, with file path, file contents, and cursor/scroll position.
+- The IDE client and the CodeChat Editor client send update messages, with a file path, the file contents, and the cursor/scroll position.
 If a field is omitted, it means there's no change to it since the last command.
 For example, sending just a cursor/scroll position is used when the user scrolls but doesn't edit.
 - CodeChat Client only: a load message, which requests the IDE to send an update with the contents of the loaded file.
 - They send a close message.